Terraflock·Entropis·Ntrop·Xentrop

 PURPOSE

-Validates the complete embodied cognitive loop: perception → cognition → language → motor → feedback.
-All systems running in parallel, maintaining criticality under load — like a biological brain.
+Validates the complete embodied cognitive loop across perception, cognition, language, action, and feedback.
+All systems running in parallel, maintaining target dynamics under load, like a biological brain.

 MARKERS (7)